topiwalaj/FS1030_Database_Design/README.md

 Lesson 1 Assignment

 ## Mission Statement:
-The purpose of the starting up Tailors databse is to gather information from customers about their measurements and materials, to make it available to the tailors so that the tailor can prepare the order.
+The purpose of the starting up Topiwala Tailor databse is to gather information from customers about their measurements and materials, to make it available to the tailors so that the tailor can prepare the order.

 ## Mission Objective:
 - Provide different types and styles of clothes available